4 Easy Ways to Make PDFs Accessible

 Pros of Recreate Your Documents from Scratch

-Rebuilding a document gives full control over how it’s structured.
-The layout, heading hierarchy, reading order, and document flow can all be created with accessibility in mind from the beginning, which often leads to a cleaner result.
-It also gives the chance to fix small formatting issues that may have been lingering for years, especially if the file has been copied, edited, or re-exported repeatedly.
+Rebuilding a document gives you full control over how everything is structured.
+The layout, heading hierarchy, and reading order can all be set up with accessibility in mind from the start, which usually leads to a more polished and consistent result.
+It also gives you a chance to clean up formatting issues that may have built up over time, especially in files that have been edited or reused repeatedly.

 Cons of Recreate Your Documents from Scratch